 “With Honors” Designation

 The Bachelor of Science degree with honors will be granted to engineering students who, in addition to having completed the requirements for a bachelor’s degree, have satisfactorily completed the honors program in the Department of Biological & Environmental Engineering and have been recommended for the degree by the honors committee of the department.
-To be eligible for field honors, a student must enter the program with and maintain a cumulative GPA ≥ 3.50 (no rounding).
+To be eligible for field honors, a student must enter their second semester senior year with and maintain a cumulative GPA ≥ 3.50 (no rounding).
 A BE honors program shall consist of at least nine credits beyond the 126 minimum required for graduation in BEE plus a presentation in a public scholarly research forum.
 These credits shall be drawn from one or more of the following categories (A, B, or C) with at least six credit hours in category A: